Missing a sale is something that every business owner knows well. It would even be insane to expect a 100% turn of marketing leads into conversions.

 The decision-making stage is where your potential customer has already finished the research process and makes a decision based on the acquired knowledge.
-Your goal is to help them make a positive decision and finally become your client.
+Your goal is to help them make an educated purchase decision and finally become your client.

 At this stage, customers are paying more attention to what you offer.
 65% of B2B customers claim that the vendor’s content influences their buying decision, so it’s time to give your best shot.